-To be eligible for a statutory redundancy payment, the individual must be an employee and must have at least two years of continuous service with their employer at the date of termination.
+To be eligible for a statutory redundancy payment, the individual must be an employee and have at least two years of continuous service with their employer at the termination date.

-As mentioned previously, if the employee has unreasonably refused suitable alternative employment with the employer, the employee will lose their right to a statutory redundancy payment.
+As mentioned, if the employee has unreasonably refused suitable alternative employment with the employer, the employee will lose their right to a statutory redundancy payment.

 Furthermore, if the employee has been dismissed summarily for gross misconduct, the employee has no entitlement to a statutory redundancy payment.

 NOTE: Employers cannot get employees to contract out of the right to a statutory redundancy payment.
 If such clauses appear in a contract of employment, they are likely to be deemed void by an employment tribunal.